10 Best Instant Messaging Apps for Windows PC

 Google Hangouts seem to be in line with Google’s tradition of keeping things easy.
 It is yet another great instant messaging app for Windows 10 or other computers.
-It has a simple interface and is pretty intuitive, so even if you’ve never used it before, you’ll quickly find out how to send messages or start a video call.
-It is a great choice for simple chatting, but it can lag especially in group video calls.
+The app has a simple interface and is pretty intuitive, so even if you’ve never used it before, you’ll quickly find out how to send messages or start a video call.
+Hangouts is a great choice for simple chatting, but it can lag especially in group video calls.

 Skype, which was first launched in August 2003, is one of the oldest instant messaging and video calling applications.
 Millions of business organizations use Skype to organize meetings and train employees.